signalfx/tracing-examples/zipkin-brave-java-spring-boot-web/README.md

 # Configuration

-The example project demonstrates the following modifications to a Spring Application to send your `Spans` to SignalFx.
+The example project demonstrates the following modifications to a Spring Application to send your trace spans to SignalFx.
 The following changes assume you're already using the Spring Boot Web libraries.

 ## Required Configuration